pyOpenSci/handbook/governance/executive-council.md

 The Executive Council holds **monthly meetings** (typically 1.5 hours) to discuss key topics, review updates, and make decisions by consensus.
 During these meetings, the Executive Director (ED) provides updates on the organization’s development, growth, and operations and may request feedback on specific issues.
 This time is also used for strategic planning and discussion

 During these meetings, Council members take notes.
-These notes are summarized and published in the [pyOpenSci handbook GitHub repository](https://github.com/pyOpenSci/handbook/tree/main/reference/meeting-notes/executive-council).
+These notes are summarized and published in the [Executive Council Minutes section of this Handbook](https://github.com/pyOpenSci/handbook/tree/main/reference/meeting-notes/executive-council).
 Once the notes are merged, they are [publicly available in this Handbook](https://www.pyopensci.org/handbook/reference/meeting-notes/executive-council/intro.html).

 **Ad hoc Executive Council meetings** are scheduled as needed to address pressing issues.